HISTORY OF THE BELT

 19th Century

 During the 19th century the belt was still primarily a decorative as well as utilitarian part of military uniforms, particularly among officers.
 Back in the day, officers commonly wore very tight, wide belts around their waist on the outside of the uniform both to hold a saber and for aesthetic reasons, as it gave the wearer a trimmer physique, similar to today’s idolised V-shape.
 During the Crimean Wars this effect was further exaggerated with a small corset worn underneath the uniform.
-It is quite amusing that the today’s popular waste belt for women was originally invented by male soldiers; for some reason it was deemed necessary and imposing for officers.
+It is quite amusing that the today’s popular waist belt for women was originally invented by male soldiers; for some reason it was deemed necessary and imposing for officers.

 Even though men in Europe had started wearing pants in the 16th century, it took until the middle part of the 19th century for trouser waists to fall to a lower line and belt loops to be created.
 The belt finally transcended its application as a military tool turning it into an essential accessory.

-Picture of a men from the 1950s wearing his belt.Style of the 50s.
+Style of the 50s.
 Picture by Tiffany Terry

 Belts for women throughout history